chesapeakeripper/chesapeakeripper/README.md

-                      whisper to interact, im usually offtab or afk. do not cover and do not strongly copy my ponies. dont ask me to join a party or rp/regi. i will block if unconfortable.
+                      whisper to interact, im usually offtab or afk. do not cover and do not strongly copy my ponies. dont ask me to join a party or rp/regi. i will block if uncomfortable.
                       c + h only if fandom.
               -  safe server only - usually next to the dc/dispatch area by the bakery, sometimes docks.